Omaha Felony DUI Lawyer

 If you don't request an administrative hearing, the D.M.V. will go through the process to suspend or revoke your license.
 This administrative process will have begun the moment that you were arrested.
 The state will simultaneously launch a criminal D.U.I. case against you that you must be prepared to face.

-Once you have requested your administrative hearing, having an attorney's aid is invaluable.
+Having an attorney's aid is invaluable once you have requested your administrative hearing.
 To represent your case well and ensure that your license isn't revoked or suspended, you need someone who knows the law's ins and outs and how to protect you.

 When you're staring down a DUI-related charge, the best thing you can do for yourself is to act quickly and know what you're up against.
 Check out our web page on driver's license suspension and other DUI-related issues if you want to learn more.